brettvac/brettvac.github.io/docs/signupchimp.md

 You will not find a more elegant and easy-to-use MailChimp Joomla! extension on the Web.

 ## How To Use Sign Up Chimp
 1. Install the module via the Joomla!
 Extensions Manager.
-You can install via URL by using this URL:  [https://github.com/brettvac/signupchimp/releases/download/1.2/mod_signupchimp.zip](https://github.com/brettvac/signupchimp/releases/download/1.2/mod_signupchimp.zip)
+You can install the latest release by using this URL:  [https://github.com/brettvac/signupchimp/releases/latest/download/mod_signupchimp.zip](https://github.com/brettvac/signupchimp/releases/latest/download/mod_signupchimp.zip)
 2. Navigate to Extensions > Modules and find "Sign Up Chimp".
 3. Configure the module settings, including MailChimp API key and list ID.
 If you want to display a tripwire offer, set the menu item and the delay before redirect.
 4. Publish the module in your desired position.
 Users can now enter their email and first name to subscribe directly from your website.